 When you are applying for a CNA position, your CNA classes, or any CNA program in general, they will most likely have to have had (or do) some sort of clinical work to earn your CNA certification.
-This is an important part of the CNA training that gives students real-world experience before they graduate and take a position with a healthcare provider.
+This is an important part of the CNA education that gives students real-world experience before they graduate and take a position with a healthcare provider.
 Nurse assistant clinicals allow students to get hands-on experience with patients and learn what it is like to work alongside a nurse in a healthcare facility setting.
 This post will cover some of the details of what to expect during clinicals and provide a few tips for CNA clinicals.

 Should you be nervous for clinicals?

 While most CNAs are eager for this opportunity because they want to get started working as soon as possible, there may be others who are nervous about their upcoming clinical rotation.
 Either way it can be very nerve wracking when you first step foot into the hospital setting as a CNA.
 The best advice for CNA students is be prepared and don’t let your nerves get the best of you.

 I have worked as a CNA in various hospitals, nursing homes, and other medical facilities for about 3 years now.
 Throughout those experiences I have seen CNA students come into their clinicals with a lot of fear and anxiety because it’s a completely new environment that they are stepping into.

 In my CNA classes we went through skills labs where we practiced moving patients from different positions to sitting up in bed (fowler’s position), getting out of bed, walking, etc. We also had lectures on how to properly lift patients or “dead lift”.
 There was also lab time dedicated towards CNA skills where we had CNA instructors watch us perform our CNA skills on dummies.
 So by the time clinicals rolled around I was more than prepared for anything that could be thrown at me.